 The Minimalist’s Guide to Declutter a Room in 8 Steps

-You want to create a minimalist house, but you don’t know how to declutter your room.
-It’s hard to part with sentimental items, and it feels like a massive project.
+You want to create a minimalist house but don’t know how to declutter your room.
+It’s hard to part with sentimental items and feels like a massive project.

 That’s where my decluttering tips come in!
 I’ll break it down into stress-free steps on how to organize your room and what you should clear out.